Facing changes together: Your community, your journalists - BC Local News

 The COVID-19 pandemic has changed the world in ways that would have been almost unimaginable a few short months ago.
 With more rapid change inevitable and the time frame for a return to a new, predictable normal still unknown, a trusted, reliable and real-time source of information is more important than ever.

-The Nanaimo News Bulletin is firmly committed to seeing you through the changes ahead, whatever they may be, but we need your help.
+The Free Press is firmly committed to seeing you through the changes ahead, whatever they may be, but we need your help.

-COVID-19 has wrought havoc on businesses across almost every sector and the News Bulletin is no exception.
-For more than 30 years the local reporting that the News Bulletin delivers to your door and on your devices, has been supported by local businesses and organizations.
+COVID-19 has wrought havoc on businesses across almost every sector and The Free Press is no exception.
+For over 100 years the local reporting that The Free Press delivers to your door and on your devices, has been supported by local businesses and organizations.
 But while they navigate this sea-change towards their new normal, we’re asking you, our readers, to recognize the value of local journalism to our community by making a one-time or ongoing donation to support local journalism.

-The News Bulletin covers the stories that matter to you and to our community.
-While COVID-19 is top-of-mind right now, we’ve spent years helping shape Nanaimo into the great place it is to live and work by highlighting local government decisions, supporting charitable groups, covering local sports and shining a light on those who might impinge on our quality of life.
+The Free Press covers the stories that matter to you and to our community.
+While COVID-19 is top-of-mind right now, we’ve spent years helping shape our local communities into the great place it is to live and work by highlighting local government decisions, supporting charitable groups, covering local sports and shining a light on those who offer so much to our community and our quality of life.

 We’re asking you to lock arms with us, as we look to better days ahead, doing what we do with dedication and pride.

-By making a one-time or ongoing donation to the News Bulletin you can help ensure that our community continues to enjoy the benefits that come with a local community newspaper.
+By making a one-time or ongoing donation to The Free Press you can help ensure that our community continues to enjoy the benefits that come with a local community newspaper.

-This is not a silver bullet to save local media but for those who care about our community and local journalism, a donation offers the chance to show your support and ensure Nanaimo continues to reap the benefits that local journalism delivers.
+This is not a silver bullet to save local media but for those who care about our community and local journalism, a donation offers the chance to show your support and ensure the Elk Valley and South Country continue to reap the benefits that local journalism delivers.

 Thank you for your contribution.